stevencarlislewalker/lme4ord/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

+Note that the two kinds of bass (smallmouth, SB, and largemouth, LB) are orthogonal, indicating that they are relatively uncorrelated.

-Now we plot the covariance matrix among species of the latent variables,
+We can also plot the covariance matrix among species of the latent variables,

 ```r
 image(cov2cor(mod2$typeCors))